Air Defense Forces Announce Results of Air Battle with Russian Army — online.ua

 Points of attention

-- The air battle took place in the east, north, and center of Ukraine, with significant losses on the Russian side.
+- Enemy drones were shot down in the east, north, south, and center of the country.

-- The Defense Forces of Ukraine, including aviation, anti-aircraft missile units, and electronic warfare equipment, were instrumental in countering the enemy drones.
+- The attack affected the Zhytomyr, Dnipropetrovsk, Odesa, Donetsk, Sumy, and Cherkasy regions.

 Aviation, anti-aircraft missile units, electronic warfare equipment, and mobile fire groups of the Defense Forces of Ukraine were involved in the destruction of enemy targets.

-The Kharkiv, Sumy, Cherkasy, Donetsk, and Dnipropetrovsk regions came under enemy attack.
+The Zhytomyr, Dnipropetrovsk, Odessa, Donetsk, Sumy, and Cherkasy regions came under enemy attacks.

 More on the topic